 iOS and iPadOS

-Also note that the QuickSupport and Host apps only provide screen sharing on Chrome OS.
-Full remote control of Chrome OS is not possible.
+Also, note that the QuickSupport and Host apps only provide screen sharing on Chrome OS.
+Full remote control of Chrome OS is officially not supported yet.

-In order to provide the most secure level of encryption to our users, we are removing support of Transport Layer Security (TLS) versions 1.0 and 1.1 from our web services in October 2020.
+To provide the most secure level of encryption to our users, we removed support of Transport Layer Security (TLS) versions 1.0 and 1.1 from our web services in October 2020.
 This includes our Management Console and our web-based API.

-Transport Layer Security is a protocol used to provide encrypted communication on the web.
+Transport Layer Security is a protocol that provides encrypted communication on the web.
 After October 2020, we will only support TLS version 1.2.

-If you are using an up-to-date browser and you don't use our API, no further action is required from you.
+If you are using an up-to-date browser and don't use our API, no further action is required.
 All current browser versions already support TLS 1.2.

-If you are using a browser version that is several years old, we recommend updating it to the latest version.
+If you are using a browser version several years old, we recommend updating it to the latest version.